Skip to main content

 The limitations of traditional de-identification have spurred the development of a new class of privacy-enhancing technologies (PETs) that aim to allow for data analysis without exposing the raw, underlying information.
 These methods are moving from the academic realm to practical application and represent the future of secure health data analysis.

 One of the most promising approaches is Federated Learning.
 In a traditional machine learning model, all data is collected and stored in a central server where the analysis is performed.
 This creates a single, high-value target for data breaches.
-In federated learning, the is sent out to the individual user’s device or local server.
+In federated learning, the machine learning model is sent out to the individual user’s device or local server.

 The model trains on the local data, and only the resulting model updates, not the raw data itself, are sent back to the central server to be aggregated.
 This means that your personal health data, such as the detailed logs of your peptide usage and its effect on your sleep patterns, never leaves your local environment.
 The central system learns from the collective experience of all participants without ever “seeing” any individual’s data.